iswarcb/test/README.md

 Notebook with solution: assignment_5.ipynb

-Notes
+Findings

 1. Gender seems to be not playing a role in acceptance.
 2. Younger drrivers are mor inclined to accept coupons.
 3. Coupon acceptance rate is very high towards the early evening time.
 4. Drivers with kids, dont hit bars.
+Sending bar coupons to them can be
+   avoided.